 - e-Signature.
 Documents, envelopes, recipient information, and status events from DocuSign or other e-signature providers you connect.

 - Sign-in providers.
-Basic profile information (name, email, avatar) from Google or Microsoft when you use OAuth sign-in.
+Basic profile information (name, email, avatar where available) and authorization identifiers from Apple, Google, or Microsoft when you use provider sign-in.
+Provider tokens are encrypted at rest and used only to maintain or revoke the connection you requested.

 Information collected automatically

 - Device and log data.
-IP address, browser and device type, operating system, referring URLs, pages viewed, and timestamps.
+IP address, browser and device type, operating system, referring URLs, pages viewed, timestamps, app version, and device-level notification tokens used to deliver account, transaction, and incoming-call notifications.

 - Cookies and similar technologies.
 Session cookies for authentication and user preference cookies.
-Our public marketing pages also load Google Analytics, which sets first-party analytics cookies (such as
+If you allow optional analytics cookies, our public marketing pages load Google Analytics, which sets first-party analytics cookies (such as

 _ga) to measure aggregate visits; Google acts as our analytics processor for those pages.
 We do not run analytics inside the authenticated product, and we do not deploy advertising or session-replay technologies. - Public portal interactions.
 When a client, buyer, seller, or counterparty opens a Flatre portal link (e.g., offer, CMA, net sheet, onboarding), we record view and action events to keep the originating agent informed.